minprog/uva-prog-wis/20 Week 2/30 Problem Set 2/10 Problem Set 2.md

 because in some cases there is no largest value that cannot be bought in exact quantity, and we don't want to search forever.

-Please use [ps2b_template.py](ps2b_template.py) to structure your code.
+Use [ps2b_template.py](ps2b_template.py) to structure your code.
 Have your code print out its result in the following format:

     Given package sizes x, y, and z, the largest number of McNuggets that cannot be bought in exact quantity is: n